j4ke-exe/jgarrison.io/clla0sqjg000109l441r32oue.md

 ## Webserver Enumeration

-As with any penetration test, we aim to begin by conducting a network scan against our target.
-Our objective is to determine which services are running, and we hope to identify a potential vulnerability in either the service version or a web server operating with inadequate security measures in place.
+As with any penetration test, we need to perform a network scan against our target.
+Our objective is to determine which services are running, and we hope to identify a potential vulnerability in either the service version or a web server operating with weak security controls.

 ```bash
 nmap -sC -sV -Pn -p- wreath.thm --min-rate=1000